web-push-libs/web-push-php/README.md

 - PHP 7.1: `v3.x-v5.x`
 - PHP 7.2: `v6.x`
 - PHP 7.3 7.4: `v7.x`

+This README is only compatible with the latest version.
+Each version of the library has a git tag where the corresponding README can be read.

 ## Installation
 Use [composer](https://getcomposer.org/) to download and install the library and its dependencies.